Last Tango in Paris: Butter rape scene controversy

 Schneider died in 2011.
 In February 2013, Bertolucci spoke about the film's effect on Schneider in an interview on the Dutch television show College Tour, saying that although the rape scene was in the script, the detail of using butter as a lubricant was improvised the day of shooting and Schneider did not know about the use of the butter beforehand.
 Bertolucci said that "I feel guilty, but I don't regret it."
 In September 2013, Bertolucci spoke again about the scene at a retrospective at the Cinémathèque Française, claiming that the scene was in the script but the use of butter was not.
 Bertolucci said that he and Brando "decided not to say anything to Maria to get a more realistic response".

 In November 2016, a slightly different version of the 2013 College Tour interview was uploaded to YouTube by the Spanish non-profit El Mundo de Alycia on the International Day for the Elimination of Violence against Women, accompanied by a statement concluding that the scene "abused [Schneider] psychologically and, who knows if also, physically..."
 This gained attention when Yahoo!
-Movies writer Tom Butler wrote an article about it, prompting several celebrities to condemn the film and Bertolucci, and a number of newspapers picked up on the story, reporting that Bertolucci had confessed to Schneider being raped on set, prompting Bertolucci to release a statement, clarifying that a simulation and not an actual intercourse took place.
+Movies writer Tom Butler wrote an article about it, prompting several celebrities to condemn the film and Bertolucci; a number of newspapers picked up on the story, falsely reporting that Bertolucci had confessed that Schneider was raped on set, prompting Bertolucci to release a statement, saying that according to him the rape was "simulated" even though they never had a prior agreement on the use of butter.

-Bertolucci also shot a scene which showed Brando's genitals, but in 1973 explained, "I had so identified myself with Brando that I cut it out of shame for myself.
+Bertolucci also shot a scene which showed Brando's genitals, but explained in 1973, "I had so identified myself with Brando that I cut it out of shame for myself.
 To show him naked would have been like showing me naked."
 Schneider declared in an interview that "Marlon said he felt raped and manipulated by it and he was 48.
 And he was Marlon Brando!"
-Like Schneider, Brando confirmed that the sex was simulated.
 Brando refused to speak to Bertolucci for 15 years after the production was completed.
 Bertolucci said:

 I was thinking that it was like a dialogue where he was really answering my questions in a way.
 When at the end of the movie, when he saw it, I discovered that he realized what we were doing, that he was delivering so much of his own experience.
 And he was very upset with me, and I told him, "Listen, you are a grown-up.
 Older than me.
 Didn't you realize what you were doing?"
 And he didn't talk to me for years.